HypertextAssassin0273/ModernSnakesAndLadders-PF_Project/README.md

 - [x] Same user names, game names & previous saved game names will not be accepted
 - [x] Functions are cleared from stack after their complete execution
 - [x] Invalid inputs will no longer be accepted
-- [x] Load Game Menu will  not open if its file is not present
+- [x] Load Game Menu will not open if its respective files are not present
 - [x] Save Game Menu will not open if Available Slots are full

 # Flow/Control of Game